TamaraAndrea85/Project4-Backend/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This social-meal-dia app can be use to share food images, calories, ingredience, and recipies with other users.
-You also have the ability to like recepies, and follow other users.
+This Blog app can be use to share ideas, thoughts, and experiences as it realates to natural/curly hair with other users.
+You also have the ability to like posts, and follow other users.

 _For more examples, please refer to the [Documentation](https://example.com)_